David L Owen, Owner of Owen Funeral Homes

 In June 2012, Rachel married Richard Barr in Hawaii.
 They enjoy sports (especially seeing the New York Yankees play), traveling, and hanging out with their dogs, Brutus, Dexter, and Dillinger.
 Rachel is a former member of the Board of Directors for The Bluegrass Center for Autism and is a Red Cross volunteer.
 She enjoys photography and has her own company, Pivot Photography.

-Michael Burns, Funeral Director
+Michael Burns, Licensed Funeral Director and Embalmer

 Michael is one of three funeral directors in his family.
 His father started his career with Bird S. Owen, founder of The Owen Funeral Home, and worked there for 42 years until his death.